I am new to online learning. Where can I get help?

 I took a couple of classes like this in college -- can I get credit for them?

 If you have done coursework at another institution, some of your units may transfer and be counted toward the certificate.
-To obtain the certificate, a minimum of 6 units must be taken at HSU, and at least three of those units must be upper division units (from GSP 370 or GSP 316).Complete the online Transfer Class Form to determine if your courses can count toward the certificate.
+To obtain the certificate, a minimum of 6 units must be taken at Cal Poly Humboldt, and at least three of those units must be upper division units (from GSP 370 or GSP 316).Complete the online Transfer Class Form to determine if your courses can count toward the certificate.

 It says applicants are required to have "college level" writing and math skills.
 What do you mean by this?